rafael-santiago/kryptos/doc/MANUAL.md

 MsHudson@221B:~/src/kryptos-test/src/samples# ../../samples/elgamal-mk-key-pair-sample 1024 160
 ```

-It tooks me about 90/91 minutes in a SMP 32-bit environment.
+It took me about 90/91 minutes in a SMP 32-bit environment.

 According to the code shown above, it uses the function ``kryptos_elgamal_mk_key_pair()`` to generate
 the Elgamal key pair.
 The arguments are: the P parameter size, the Q parameter size, a pointer to the public buffer,